kennethreitz-archive/.com/content/pages/colophon.rst

 ########

-During they day, I spend my days at Network Appliance, Inc – the world’s premier storage company.
-At night, I’m either spending time with my significant other (Bessie), or hacking on a number of open source projects.
+Soon, I will spend my days at Arc90, making Readability awesome.
+My nights are spent passionately contributing to open source projects and hacking on upcoming software products.
+For times away from the machine, I also enjoy digital photography.

+I author a weekly blog post for The GitHub Blog and occasionally cohost The Changelog.

+The US Library of Congress, Twitter, Digg, Northrop Gruman, National Geographic, and Discovery Channel use my open source software.

 A Little Context